s-lindenau/AutoDeployDestroyers/README.md

 <img src="thumbnail.png" height="144" width="144" alt="thumbnail">

 This mod is for people who love fighting biters with drones, but hate having to manually throw their capsules.
-This mod will automatically deploy the right amount capsules based on how many enemies are in visibility range.
+This mod will automatically deploy the right amount of capsules based on how many enemies are in visibility range.
 Now you can completely focus on the battle!

 For a quick overview you can watch the following mod highlight video on YouTube by JD-Plays: https://www.youtube.com/watch?v=qhDUvHGGd08